makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Kratzer: Stage-Level and Individual-Level Predicates

-these four represen tat i on s all mean the s�me, given some plausible assumptions.
+these four represen tat i on s all mean the same, given some plausible assumptions.
 Compare 95'(a) and (c), for example, which are repeated here.
 95'(a)